Domestic violence and abuse

 Get the reports

-Four forces were subject to revisits: Gloucestershire, Greater Manchester, Bedfordshire and Cambridgeshire.
+Four forces were revisited: Gloucestershire, Greater Manchester, Bedfordshire and Cambridgeshire.
 The revisit reports for Gloucestershire and Greater Manchester are published alongside the original reports, via the link below.
 At the time of the initial inspection report in March 2014, Bedfordshire Police and Cambridgeshire Constabulary had already been subject to a reinspection.

 Increasingly everyone’s business: A progress report on the police response to domestic abuse

-Between June and August 2015, as part of its PEEL: Effectiveness inspection programme, HMIC visited every police force in England and Wales to assess the progress they had made in responding to and protecting victims of domestic abuse since we published ‘Everyone’s business’.
+Between June and August 2015, as part of its PEEL: Effectiveness inspection programme, we visited every police force in England and Wales to assess the progress they had made since we published ‘Everyone’s business’.

 The findings from this inspection are published in the national thematic report, Increasingly everyone’s business.
 This shows that the police service has acted on the messages of Everyone’s business, and now sees tackling domestic abuse as an important priority.
 This is resulting in better support for and protection of victims.
-However, HMIC found there are still a number of areas for improvement in the way the police respond to, support and protect domestic abuse victims.
-We make a series of recommendations to ensure that the momentum for change demonstrated so far continues at pace.
+However, we found there are still areas for improvement in the way the police respond to, support and protect domestic abuse victims.
+We make a series of recommendations to make sure that the momentum for change showed so far continues at pace.

 Get the report